bl4ckj4c/WebSurvey/README.md

 ## React Client Application Routes

+- Route `/`: Initial page, just two buttons to enter as a user or to login as an administrator
+- Route `/user`: Initial page for the user
-- Route `/`: page content and purpose
+- Route `/admin`: Initial page for the administrator

 - Route `/something/:param`: page content and purpose, param specification
 - ...